-You can use this taxation method to tax voice call services and subscriptions.
+You can use this taxation method to tax services (e.g. voice calls, DID usage, etc.), subscriptions, bundle promotions and payments.
 Sure Tax (as a taxation method) can be defined within the customer class or for the individual customer.

 When you select SureTax as a taxation plug-in, you can define such parameters as: